Rami Hamadeh: Club career

-Hamadeh began his career playing for Hapoel Shfar'am youth team, before moving to Maccabi Netanya.
+Hamadeh began his career playing for Hapoel Shfar'am before moving to Maccabi Netanya.

 He signed his first pro contract in 2012, when he joined the Palestinian side Thaqafi Tulkarem.
 Hamadeh left Tulkarem for a one-season spell at Shabab Al-Khader SC in 2014, before coming back and playing for Tulkarem until 2017.
 In his final season with Thaqafi Tulkarem, Hamadeh set a record for clean sheets in a season- registering 14 whilst only conceding 19 goals in 22 games.
 His season also featured a streak of six games without conceding a goal.

-In 2017, Hamadeh signed for Hilal Al-Quds, with which he won the double in 2017-18, and was voted best goalkeeper two years in a row.
+In 2017, Hamadeh signed for Hilal Al-Quds, with which he won the double in 2017-18, and was voted best goalkeeper two consecutive seasons.
 In his first season with Hilal Al-Quds, Hamadeh set a record for fewest goals conceded in a league season- allowing only 9 in 21 games.

 This success drew the attention of bigger clubs, and in 2020 Hamadeh signed a two-season contract with Israeli Premier League club Bnei Sakhnin.

-In March 2021, Hamadeh made history as the first active Israeli Premier League player to be called up to the Palestinian National Team.
+In March 2021, Hamadeh made history as the first active West Bank Premier League player to be called up to the Palestinian National Team.

-For the 2021/22 season, Rami Hamadeh signed with Shabab Al-Khaleel and helped them win the 2021–22 West Bank Premier League title.
+For the 2021–22 season, Hamadeh signed with Shabab Al-Khaleel and helped them win the 2021–22 West Bank Premier League title.
 The goalkeeper broke his own records for most clean sheets in a season, registering 15 while also setting a new mark for fewest goals conceded, seven, in a league campaign.

-First Steps
+On 11 January 2025, Hamadeh sign a contract with Qatari Second Division club, Al Markhiya.